quasarframework/quasar/docs/src/pages/vue-components/chat.md

 ---
 title: Chat Message
-desc: How to use the QChatMessage component, a chat entry for a message.
+desc: How to use the QChatMessage Vue component which is a chat entry for a message.
 ---

 Quasar supplies a chat component called QChatMessage which is really a chat entry that renders the data given by the props.